Meet our paddlers

 Eugene Docherty

 Eugene is our original paddler since 2014.
-He has been on almost every single trip.
+He has now done 31 crossing on the kayak!!
 He has also swum “The Rip”.
 Eugene is an amazing man with boundless energy and enthusiasm.
 When he is not leading swimmers across “The Rip”, he is busy surfing, Bee keeping, fixing cars and riding a skateboard.
 Not bad for a man in his 70's!

 He has also swum the Pier to Pub 30 times!